kckenneth/softlayer/application.md

 ```

 ### Run salt cloud in docker container
 This will take a few minutes.
 I saw a bunch of updates, including python and what not.
+Be patients.
 ```
 salt-cloud -p sl_ubuntu_small mytestvs
 ```